- By City

 The Japanese-style garden at Hillwood Estate in northwest Washington features a number of Japanese flowering cherry trees, as well as Japanese camelia, pieris, wisteria, and snowball viburnum which also bloom in the spring.

 Dumbarton Oaks, an historic estate in Georgetown, boasts a 10-acre garden with pathways lined with cherry trees.
-The garden has been closed for renovations since July 2017, but is scheduled to reopen to the public on March 15, 2018.
+The garden opens for the season on March 15th.
 Please be sure to check their website for updates before visiting.

 Meadowlark Botanical Gardens in Vienna, VA features a collection of about 100 cherry blossom trees lining its lake and walking trails, as well as many other gorgeous spring blooms and a Korean Bell Garden.
 There is a small fee for admission, but parking is plentiful and free.